eosdis-nasa/earthdata-pub-forms/README.md

 ### Initialize Vue application using Docker

+_(skip this if the vue.js app already exists)_

 If the vue.js application has not yet been initialized, a Docker container can be used to do so.
-Follow the directions in `[vue-init.txt](./vue-init.txt)` to initialize an application using a Docker container.
+Follow the directions in [`vue-init.txt`](./vue-init.txt) to initialize an application using a Docker container.

 ### Edits to code